So you made a mistake. Or, did the website you were using make a mistake?

 5. Create a useful 404 error page message.

-404 error message text is a unique situation in the world of error messages, but definitely not rare.
-The default message provided by a user’s browser can often be unhelpful and generic.
+The default, generic error message provided by a user’s browser can often be unhelpful and vague.

 To create the best error messages for a 404 page, it’s important to know what type of website error this is.

-A 404 means that a page is not found.
-The cause could be:
+A 404 error message means that a page is not found.
+The cause could be a:

 A successful 404 error message design will help a user find the information they’re looking for, and encourage them to explore your site further.